elysiajs/documentation/docs/schema.md

 To strictly type and validate an incoming request and outgoing response.

 Schema is consists of:
-body
+- body
-query
+- query
-params
+- params
-header
+- header
-response
+- response

 Schema is defined as:
-Locally in a handler
+- Locally: in a handler
-Globally limits to the scope
+- Globally: limits to the scope

 ## Local Schema
 Local schema tied to a specific route in local handler.